Ayyappa376/gigatester/Collectors/README.md

-# About GigaTester Collectors and their Scheduler
+# About DoItRight Collectors and their Scheduler

 The Collectors and Scheduler are simple javascript files written using typescript and run using nodejs.
 The code also includes installers for the Collectors and Scheduler which initializes the resources needed to run them and sets them up to run as linux service.